TM279/TM279.github.io/_posts/2018-04-26-Blog-2:-Continuing-Python.md

     <td>How did I learn?
 What strategies were effective? </td>
   </tr>
   <tr>
-    <td>I found the tasks a lot easier when I read the examples.
-I also read the instructions of what to do.
-I also did a few questions in the second exercise so I could be more prepared for harder code.</td>
+    <td>When  I first got the thing wrong I read the hints to gather as much information as I could to finish the code.
+When I read over the instructions more than once I then understood what I had to do for each exercise.</td>
   </tr>
   <tr>
     <td>What limited my learning?
 Which habits do I need to work on? </td>
   </tr>
   <tr>
     <td>I need to read back my work because if I make a small mistake it will ruin my streak and I will have to then look back over all my code and see what was wrong.
-I will also need to read the hints at the bottom of the screen instead of wasting time trying to figure it out the hard way.</td>
+I will also need to read the instructions a few more times so I know that I fully understand the exercise.</td>
   </tr>
   <tr>
     <td>What will I change for next time?
 How will I improve my learning?</td>
   </tr>
   <tr>
-    <td>Next time I will read the hints and read back my work so I can get through more exercises and not waste time.</td>
+    <td>Next time I will spend time reading back my work and read the instructions more so I don't waste time.</td>
   </tr>
 </table>